manojsinghnegiwd/simple-react-editable/Readme.md

 Customize look and feel
 -----------------------
-You can customize the feel look and feel of the element using css classes provide by the <SimpleReactComponent />
+You can customize the look and feel of the element using css classes provide by the `<SimpleReactComponent />`

 ### .sre-edit-area
-The area visible upon ediing the text
+The textarea visible upon ediing the text

 ```html
 <textarea class="sre-edit-area">hello this thing is editable</textarea>